fingerprintjs/fingerprintjs-pro-spa/README.md

 ### 4. Identify visitors

 The `getVisitorData` method returns visitor identification data based on the request [options](https://dev.fingerprint.com/docs/js-agent#get-options).
-Set `ignoreCache` to `true` to make a request to the API even if the data is present in the cache.
+Set `ignoreCache` to `true` to call the API even if the data is present in the cache.

 ```js
 // with async/await